mmvih/BioinformaticsNLP/README.md

 **Step 6**

 The script step6optional.sh takes all the tokenized sentences in bothsentbact.txt file and breaks down all the sentences into a .to_dot() format.
-The output, brokeit.txt, is then moved to its respective subdirectory.
+The output, broken.txt, is then moved to its respective subdirectory.

 Compile the script and run it with the commands: